tombrereton/go-fullstack/README.md

 Go Hot Reload is an open-source starter template, designed to streamline the development process with hot reloading for Go, HTML and Tailwind CSS.
 It's a perfect starting point for server side web development, particularly for those using `htmx`.

+Note: while it pushes changes to the browser it will reset the state, so it's not true hot reloading but it's close.

 ## Hosting
 I recommend hosting for free on https://fly.io/.